Oblivionburn/Dirge-of-Sorrows/README.md

 - Right-clicking squads on map to view their characters/formation
 - Context menu to handle selection of a squad when there's multiple in one location
 - Maybe very slow income/gold generation from controlled towns (not sure about this yet since it can easily break the game economy/progression)
+- Generation of enemy squads on maps with increasing amount/difficulty/equipment
 - AI to control enemy squad movement on map
 - Enemy squads capturing towns
 - Losing game (or just the level?) if enemy squad reaches player base